-The rapid development of trade between the Community and Eastern Europe since 1958 indicates that there is a potential convergence of This is not surprising because the Eastern European countries have reached a relatively high level of industrial development and the Community has emerged as a most powerful economic entity; she is the first importer and the second exporter in the world.
+The rapid development of trade between the Community and Eastern Europe since 1958 indicates that there is a potential convergence of economic and commercial interests on both sides.

+This is not surprising because the Eastern European countries have reached a relatively high level of industrial development and the Community has emerged as a most powerful economic entity; she is the first importer and the second exporter in the world.